Delphi, Washington

 Delphi is an unincorporated community in Thurston County, in the U.S. state of Washington.
-The community is located approximately west of Tumwater and Black Lake.
-The town of Littlerock lies to the south.
+The community is located west of Tumwater and Black Lake; the town of Littlerock lies to the south.
+The name Delphi denotes "place of the Gods".

 History

 A post office was established at Delphi in 1892, and remained in operation until 1923.

-The name denotes "place of the Gods".
+The Delphi School was built in 1910 and served as a primary school for the local community until the 1940s.

-Parks and recreation
+Park and Recreation

 The Mima Mounds Natural Area Preserve, declared a National Natural Landmark, is south of the community.
 Delphi lies near the border of Capitol State Forest.